Legendary U.S. Goalkeeper, Two Time Olympic Gold Medalist, and World Cup Champion

 Briana Scurry Photo

-In 2022, Scurry released her best-selling memoir, My Greatest Save.
-Scurry was also the subject of The Only, a CBS feature-length documentary chronicling her life that was released in 2022.
+In 2022, Scurry released her best-selling memoir, My Greatest Save, and was also the subject of The Only, a CBS feature-length documentary chronicling her life.
+In 2023, Scurry served as the commencement speaker and was awarded an Honorary Doctor of Public Service degree from her alma mater, The University of Massachusetts Amherst.

 2020